twesigomwedavid/CypGen/README.md

 Results directory:

 Optionally, you may set the `out_dir` to a path of choice.
-Default is `./results` under the CypGen directory.
+The default output folder is `./results` under the CypGen directory.